 The Home Development Mutual Fund (HDMF), commonly known as Pag-IBIG, supports employees in building savings and accessing affordable housing loans.

-Employers are required to contribute2% of the employee’s monthly salary, while employees contribute 1–2%, depending on their income bracket.
+Employers are required to contribute 2% of the employee’s monthly salary, while employees contribute 1–2%, depending on their income bracket.
 Payments are due monthly through Pag-IBIG’s online system or accredited partners.

 Employees may also withdraw their Pag-IBIG savings after 10 to 20 years, depending on their membership type.
 For the Pag-IBIG I program, savings can be withdrawn after 20 years of continuous contribution, while members under Pag-IBIG MP2 (Modified Pag-IBIG II) can withdraw their savings after 5 years, with an option to renew.
 Early withdrawal is permitted in special cases such as retirement, permanent departure from the country, total disability, or death.